Gerry McNamara named Syracuse men’s basketball head coach

 Get the latest Syracuse news delivered right to your inbox.
 Subscribe to our sports newsletter here.

 During the hiring process, Thamel reported SU officials promised McNamara a name, image and likeness commitment that projects in the top third of the Atlantic Coast Conference.
 A source familiar with the program’s thinking told The Daily Orange SU spent just under $8 million on its roster this past season.
-They said the figure was triple the cost of the Orange’s 2024-25 roster, and guessed it was seventh-to-ninth spending-wise in the ACC this year.
+They said the figure was triple the cost of the Orange’s 2024-25 roster and guessed it was seventh-to-ninth spending-wise in the ACC this year.

 During the 2024-25 season, McNamara’s first at the helm, Siena improved from a 4-28 record the year before to 14-18.
 This season, the Saints registered a 23-12 record, won the Metro Atlantic Athletic Conference Tournament and narrowly fell to No. 1 overall seed Duke in the first round of March Madness.

-McNamara, 42, will take over Syracuse’s program from the recently fired Adrian Autry, who went 49-48 across three seasons after replacing Jim Boeheim in 2023.
+McNamara, 42, takes over Syracuse’s program from the recently fired Adrian Autry, who went 49-48 across three seasons after replacing Jim Boeheim in 2023.
 Before becoming Siena’s head coach, McNamara was a graduate assistant at SU under Boeheim from 2009-11 before being promoted to an assistant coach for the 2011-12 season.

 When Autry was promoted to head coach, McNamara became SU’s associate head coach for the 2023-24 campaign before he left to become Siena’s head coach.
 Of course, McNamara is one of the best players to ever play for SU, too.